Steven Soderbergh: Method

 Soderbergh's early films—on account of his youth and lack of resources—were primarily filmed on Super 8 and 16 mm film formats.
 A variety of his feature films have been shot using a diverse range of camera equipment.
 He filmed all of The Girlfriend Experience (2009) on a Red One camera, which has retailed for $17,500—a relatively inexpensive camera for a movie produced for $1.3 million.
 Soderbergh filmed the entirety of Unsane (2018) on an iPhone 7 Plus with its 4K digital camera using the app FiLMiC Pro.
 He filmed with three rotating iPhones using a DJI stabiliser to hold the phone in place.
 In January 2018, he expressed an interest in filming other productions solely with iPhones going forward.
 He then filmed the entirety of 2019's High Flying Bird on an iPhone 8.

 In addition to his directing, he is frequently a screenwriter for his films.
 Scott Tobias of The A. V. Club has noted his method of experimental filmmaking as "rigorously conceived, like a mathematician working out a byzantine equation".
-Starting in 2000 with his film Traffic, when directing films Soderbergh has used various pseudonyms in order to hide the fact that he edits, writes, and arranges.
+Starting in 2000 with his film Traffic, when directing films Soderbergh has used pseudonyms (named after his parents) in order to hide the fact that he edits and shoots most of his films himself.

 When working with actors, Soderbergh prefers to pursue a non-intrusive directorial style.
 "I try and make sure they're OK, and when they're in the zone, I leave them alone.
 I don't get in their way".
 This method has attracted repeat performances by many high-profile movie stars which has established a reoccurring collaboration between them and Soderbergh.